MMartinelli-hub/ATA_Tutorship/README.md

 ## Note
 - The **data** folder within **gutbrainie** is provided empty.
 You can download related files and populate this folder from: https://zenodo.org/records/16845409/files/GutBrainIE_Full_Collection_2025.zip?download=1
 - The GLiNER implementation provided for GutBrainIE is developed for demonstrational purposes only.
 For a complete implementation specifically tailored to the NER subtask within GutBrainIE, please refer to the baseline system implementation provided by the GutBrainIE organizers at: https://github.com/MMartinelli-hub/GutBrainIE_2025_Baseline
+- Another RE approach for GutBrainIE is ATLOP (see https://github.com/wzhouad/ATLOP).
+For a complete implementation specifically tailored to the RE subtask within GutBrainIE, please refer to the baseline system implementation provided by the GutBrainIE organizers at: https://github.com/MMartinelli-hub/GutBrainIE_2025_Baseline